brown-ccv/ccv-website-hugo/README.md

 Use the template provided and fill in all the information requested and assign the appropriate reviewers.

 For **content** changes:
-- assign reviews to **website-content** team or to a specific person that you think should be the reviewer.
+- assign reviews to **website-content** and **website-dev** teams or to a specific person that you think should be the reviewer.
-- 2 reviewers required, one of whom must not have been close to the development/design of the feature.
+- 2 reviewers required (1 technical and 1 content), one of whom must not have been close to the development/design of the feature.

 For **new feature** changes:
 - assign reviews to **website-content** and **website-dev** teams.
-- 2 reviewers required (technical and content), one of whom must not have been close to the development/design of the feature.
+- 3 reviewers required (1 technical and 2 content), one of whom must not have been close to the development/design of the feature.

 For **hotfix**, **data**, and **style** changes:
 - assign reviews to **website-dev** team for **hotfix**, **data**, and **style** changes.